GlobalFishingWatch/GFW_technical_documentation/Gaps.md

 ### The `gap_score` used in production differs from the peer-reviewed method

 Our paper on AIS gaps identifies suspected disabling events based on a metric of how many AIS positions a vessel had in the _t_ hours prior to the AIS gap event, where _t_ is equal to the duration of the gap event.
 In production, however, we want to determine in near real-time if an AIS gap event is due to suspected disabling, even if the AIS gap event has not yet ended (e.g. `is_closed = FALSE`).
-As a result, we developed a modified metric
+As a result, we developed a modified metric that uses the number of positions in the 12 hours prior to the start of the gap and multiplies it by a certain factor to estimate the original metric.
+This factor is the current length of the gap, _t_, (this changes for open gaps over time, but is stable for closed gaps) divided by 12, essentially scaling the number of positions in the previous 12 hours to estimate how many we would have expected to see in the previous _t_ hours.
+In addition, this is capped at a gap length of 48 hours (or a maximum multiplying factor of 4).
+This cap came from testing of caps from 12 to 72 hours and comparing the response curve to that of the original _t_ hours model.
+The response curve of the model with a 48 hours cap most closely resembled the original model.

 ### Satellite coverage varies considerably for periods less than 12 hours